daintym0sh/wkm-imb-decoder/README.md

 #

-It adds an additional section for decoding a column in a CSV file containing a barcode with following output format:
+It adds an additional section at the bottom of the page, which can be used for decoding a column in a CSV file containing a barcode with following output format:

 Barcode_ID|Service|Mailer_ID|Serial_No|ZIP_Code|Delivery_Point